Level-Share-Square/LSS-web-mod-loader/README.md

 - `GameVersion`: The version of the game your mod was made for, latest game versions can be found in the mod manager menu.
 - `BaseURL`: The original URL of where the game is located.
 Used to retrieve the old assets.
 - `RootFolder`: The folder in which the extension will look for, used in combination with `RootFolder` to find the original assets:
-    - `images`: This will look for the _BaseURL/images/_ original images in the folder corresponding to its value.
+    - `"key":"value/"`: This will request `BaseURL/value/` for the original image, then replace it with the contents of mod folder `key`.

 RootFolder example:
 ```json